 Surgery: Surgical procedures are often associated with hypersecretion of ADH, a response that is probably mediated by pain afferents.

-Pulmonary disease: Pulmonary diseases, particularly pneumonia (viral, bacterial, tuberculous), can lead to SIADH by unknown mechanism.
+Pulmonary disease: Pulmonary diseases, particularly pneumonia (viral, bacterial, tuberculous), can lead to SIADH by unknown mechanisms.
 A similar response has infrequently been seen in patients with asthma, atelectasis, acute respiratory failure, and pneumothorax.

-Hormone deficiency: Both hypopituitarism and hypothyroidism may be with hyponatremia and an SIADH picture that can be corrected by hormone replacement.
+Hormone deficiency: Both hypopituitarism and hypothyroidism may be with hyponatremia and a SIADH picture that can be corrected by hormone replacement.

 The incidence of SIADH increases with age but, recently, a higher incidence of SIADH has been reported in children.
 Children and older adults are found to be more hyponatremic, particularly when they were hospitalized for respiratory and CNS infections like pneumonia or meningitis.
 SIADH is also more prevalent is hospitalized, post-operative patients due to the administration of hypotonic fluids, drugs, and the body's response to stress.